arpitbbhayani/articles/blogs/jaccard-minhash.md

 # How good is the estimate?

-In order to find how close the estimate is we compute Jaccard Similarity Coefficient and its approximate using MinHash on two disjoint sets having equal cardinality.
+In order to find how close the estimate is we compute the Jaccard Similarity Coefficient and its approximate using MinHash on two disjoint sets having equal cardinality.
 One of the sets will undergo a transition where one element of it will be replaced with one element of the other set.
 So with time, the sets will go from disjoint to being equal.

 ![https://user-images.githubusercontent.com/4745789/98465023-860e1380-21ec-11eb-8813-7cb6920bc1fd.png](https://user-images.githubusercontent.com/4745789/98465023-860e1380-21ec-11eb-8813-7cb6920bc1fd.png)